-The primary focus of Austin Vein Specialists is treatment of varicose veins and is why our medical practice was established.
+The primary focus of Austin Vein Specialists is the treatment of varicose veins and this is why our medical practice was established.
 Varicose vein removal is the top procedure performed by the specialists in our Austin Vein Centers

 Varicose veins are swollen, dark blue or purple blood vessels that you can obviously see and feel beneath the skin.
 They often look like twisted cords, and usually appear on the calves, inside of the legs, and ankles.
-As varicose veins continue to weaken under the constant strain, then often continue to get bigger and balloon outward.
+As varicose veins continue to weaken under the constant strain, they often continue to get bigger and balloon outward.
 This tends to raise the skin surface and causing the skin to bulge and thin out or get discolored.
 Many of our patients in Austin suffer from varicose veins of the legs, with over 25 million Americans being afflicted by the condition.
 Worldwide, up to 40% of women and 25% of men develop varicose veins during their lifetime.
-Most patients seek vein care to to pain, swelling, or unsightly appearance of leg veins.
+Most patients seek vein care to pain, swelling, or the unsightly appearance of leg veins.

 Veins are blood vessels that return blood to the heart once it has circulated through the body (as opposed to arteries, which carry oxygen-rich blood from the heart to the body).
-Healthy veins carry the non-oxygenated blood back to the heart and lungs so that the blood cells can be replenished with oxygen, allowing the refreshed blood to be reenter the circulation once again.
+Healthy veins carry the non-oxygenated blood back to the heart and lungs so that the blood cells can be replenished with oxygen, allowing the refreshed blood to reenter the circulation once again.
 Veins have one-way valves that help keep blood flowing in the proper direction (i.e. toward the heart).

-If these vein valves stop functioning in the way that they are supposed to, blood begins to flow backwards and pool in the veins, raising the blood pressure in the veins themselves.
+If these vein valves stop functioning in the way that they are supposed to, blood begins to flow backward and pool in the veins, raising the blood pressure in the veins themselves.
 This process leads to a vein disease called venous hypertension and venous reflux disease.
 The build-up of pressure within the diseased veins leads to the vein walls stretching and thinning.
 This process leads to the development of unsightly enlarged and bulging blue veins beneath the surface of the skin.
 Vein specialists refer to abnormal stretched and enlarged veins as varicose veins or varicosities.

 Small dark blue or purple varicose veins in the range of 1 to 3 mm in diameter are sometimes referred to as reticular veins.
 Reticular veins have a unique and distinct appearance to them and are often surrounded by smaller spider veins.
 Reticular veins (also known as blue veins) can also be distinguished from more typical varicose veins by the fact that they are usually located within the skin, in comparison to the larger varicose veins which are always located beneath the skin and tend to bulge more than reticular veins.

-Our varicose vein specialists consider the condition a “disease” since the valves within the veins are defective and the blood flow within these veins is backwards.
+Our varicose vein specialists consider the condition a “disease” since the valves within the veins are defective and the blood flow within these veins is backward.
 The disease process does tend to spread to other areas of the legs over time, as the leg veins are connected to one another through a series of branch connections.
-These vein connections allow the venous hypertension to spread from diseased varicose veins to healthy vein segments.
+These vein connections allow venous hypertension to spread from diseased varicose veins to healthy vein segments.

 It is often described as a “domino effect” of more and more vein valves breaking as they are exposed to the elevated vein pressure from adjacent diseased veins.
 Therefore, varicose vein disease does tend to worsen over time and begins to involve larger and larger areas of the leg.
 The sooner the condition is treated, the easier it is to deal with medically.
-Patients with varicose veins and reticular veins often develop aching, throbbing, cramping, burning, itching and other symptoms that may indicate a need for medical attention.
+Patients with varicose veins and reticular veins often develop aching, throbbing, cramping, burning, itching, and other symptoms that may indicate a need for medical attention.
 Other patients with varicose vein disease may remain without symptoms for years.